 As an integral part of a liberal arts education, Muhlenberg College requires students to have some knowledge of a language other than English.
-The Foreign Language requirement offers students an opportunity to acquire or advance the understanding of foreign culture, literature, and societies through listening, speaking, reading, and writing in the language.
+The Second Language requirement offers students an opportunity to acquire or advance the understanding of foreign cultures, literatures, and societies through listening, speaking, reading, and writing in a second language.
 Muhlenberg College academic requirements also include a General Reasoning course which develops the ability to understand and utilize mathematical and/or logical relationships, to analyze data, to construct and assess arguments, and to make sound judgments.

 Review the Policy for Exceptions below, then download the Exceptions to Policy Release Form.